 The Evolution of Divorce

 The history of divorce stretches back to the 16th century and the Roman Catholic church.
 In the 1950s divorce carried a strong stigma.
 Couples who chose to divorce often faced ridicule, scorn, and disdain.
-Societal pressures to avoid divorce was just one part of the challenges faced when a couple ended a marriage.
+Societal pressure to avoid divorce was just one part of the challenges faced when a couple ended a marriage.

-In the ’50s, the courts only granted divorce if one party could prove fault.
+In the ’50s, the courts only granted a divorce if one party could prove fault.
 This meant you had to present adequate cause for divorce before a judge.
 If neither party could show fault, the court would deny your divorce.

 States such as New York, would only grant a divorce if you could prove adultery.

 Related Reading: How is Property Divided in Divorce?

 The requirement to prove fault existed until 1969.
 That year, Ronald Reagan, then the governor of California, signed the first no-fault divorce bill into law.
 Governor Reagan’s bill has been cited as paving the way for other states to also adopt no-fault divorces.